Search

 • Provides small grants to diocesan congregations and ministries to provide direct food relief in their communities.

 The Hunger Committee serves as a resource for congregational and regional feeding programs, education on hunger issues, and advocacy efforts on behalf of those with food insecurity.
-Read the Hunger Committee’s annual report to the 2022 Diocesan Convention.
+Read the Hunger Committee Report to the 2025 Convention.

 CROP Hunger Walks